allendavidsnook/allendavidsnook.github.io/_posts/2022-02-22-weekly-update.md

 And I've already installed Unity to start building my own fursona avatar - because of course I did.
 The Windows computer is turning out to be useful for more than just MSEE work.

-Next week I'll have an update on VR for sure, and I'll have spend more time researching and working with minimum variance acoustic beam-forming (the MSEE project I am working on when I don't have the VR headset on) - I'll give an update on that too.
+Next week I'll have an update on VR for sure, and I'll have spent more time researching and working with minimum variance acoustic beam-forming (the MSEE project I am working on when I don't have the VR headset on) - I'll give an update on that too.
 [One of the foundational papers (by Capon) is older than I am](https://ieeexplore.ieee.org/abstract/document/1449208), and that's pretty old.
-I plan on writing the project in Python and NumPy to make it more interesting (too much MATLAB, which I think could limit the application and impact beyond academia). :P
+I plan on writing the project in Python and NumPy to make it more interesting (instead of MATLAB, which I think could limit the application and impact beyond academia). :P

 ## This Week's Reading List